-We have two Kindergarten classes this year - Kindy Red and Kindy Blue - Please see their own pages under the class tab for further information.
+We have one Kindergarten class this year - Kindy Red - Please see their own page under the class tab for further information.

 Session Times: Monday 8:45 to 3pm, Tuesday 8:45 to 3pm, every 2nd Wednesday 8:45 to 3pm

 Our programme is based on the Early Years Learning Framework for Australia which focuses on these five learning outcomes:

 Starting school is an important milestone in the life of your child and your family.
 For many children, this may be the first time they are away from their parents for an extended period.
 We understand that this is a special, and very possibly emotional, time in your child's life.

 Our aim at Phoenix Early Childhood Centre is to ensure your child receives the best possible start to their educational journey.
 We want to extend all the great work you have done with your child at home and we view these early educational experiences as the vital foundation for all future learning.

 Most of all, we know that engaged children learn best so we want your child to feel that learning is fun.
 Our programme and activities are based on teaching in an interesting and interactive way.